xtacocorex/CHIP_IO/README.rst

 Using the library is very similar to the excellent RPi.GPIO library used on the Raspberry Pi.
 Below are some examples.

+All scripts that require GPIO access need to be run with super user permissions!

 **GPIO Setup**

 Import the library, and setup as GPIO.OUT or GPIO.IN::